 The following has appeared in the "Daily News."
 Office of the Society of the Friends of Italy, 10, Southampton-street, Strand, July 14th, 1852.
-Sir,-I have this day received, through a channel which I need not indicate, the following appeal to the English people, written by Mr. Murray's own hand in the prison of Ancona, and claudestinely forwarded thence for transmission to England.
+Sir,-I have this day received, through a channel which I need not indicate, the following appeal to the English people, written by Mr. Murray's own hand in the prison of Ancona, and clandestinely forwarded thence for transmission to England.

 Mr. Murray, though an English subject by birth, has resided so long in Italy, and has received so much of his eduoution there, that he writes English, as you will perceive, rather as an acquired than as his native tongue.
-A few inaccuracies of spelling excepted, the copy herewith sent, and of which I request the publication, is a literal tran-Beript of the original letter now before me.
-I am, sir, your obedient servant,
+A few inaccuracies of spelling excepted, the copy herewith sent, and of which I request the publication, is a literal transcript of the original letter now before me.

-DAVID MASSON, Secretary.
+I am, sir, your obedient servant, DAVID MASSON, Secretary,

 TO THE ENGLISH PEOPLE.
 I knew very well that amongst the persons employed in the administration of the government of the Pope there were men whose hearts could still be opened to mercy towards the unfortunate.

-New I have a fresh confirmation of this, for it is through one of those very men I succeeded, my nation, in letting the voice of my sorrow IF ive as far as thee.
+Now I have a fresh confirmation of this, for it is through one of those ye y men I succeeded, my nation, in letting the voice of my sorrow

-Three long eternal years have clapsed since I am suffering all the misery of confinement in a l'apal duageon: yet I never begged for mercy.
-Had I felt myself guilty, I c uld have easily escaped any persecution whatever, being possessor of a regular passport.
-But my'conscience being pure, I thought nothing but rejoin my family to Ancona.
+Three long eternal years have elapsed since I am suff-ring all the misery of confinement in a Papal dungeon; yet I never begged for mercy.
+Had I felt myself guilty, I could have easily escaped any mercy.
+Had I test myself guilty, I could have easily escaped any persecution whatever, being possessor of a regular passport.
+But my conscience being pure, I thought nothing but rejoin my family to Ancona.
 Being guilty, should I have twice renewed the prayer of being judged by an Austrian commission of war?
 Mr. Moore, the English consul at Ancona, may testify it.